heathhenley/AOC/2024/README.md

 took the same part 1 approach but did a dfs from each point on the path to find all the potential paths - and then calculated the gain from each one that ended on a spot on the path

+### Day 21
+This one is a beast.
+You pushing buttons to control a robot controlling a robot controlling a robot to push buttons...
+Definitely feels like I should be able to do it recursively and memo it but no idea how to formulate it.
+Actually generating even for the sample is out using the naive way...

+Going to think about it a bit more and peek hints if I get nowhere